181221/Discord-Que-Bot/README.md

 ## Getting Started
 Make sure you have python and pip installed

-First create a discord bot and add it to your discord server.
+Create a discord application [from here ](discordapp.com/developers/applications/) name your application what ever you want and then click on the settingstab "Bot".
+1. Click add bot
+2. Then Click to reveal Token.
+Save this token.
+3. Go To OAuth2 tab and select bot as scope
+4. Add Send Messages and Attach Files as Bot permissions.
+5. Copy the link and paste it in a new tab.
+6. Select a server to add the bot to if you dont have one, create one and refresh the page.

-After you have create the bot create a file name .env in this directory.
+After you have created the bot.
+Go ahead and create a new file name .env in this directory.
+Add the following to it.

 ```
 TOKEN=YOUR DISCORD TOKEN
-ACCOUNT=YOUR ACCOUNT NAME
+ACCOUNT=YOUR WOW ACCOUNT NAME
-PASSWORD=YOUR PASSWORD
+PASSWORD=YOUR WOW PASSWORD
 ```

-### Azure Cognitive Services
+### Azure Cognitive Services [optional]
 if you want Azure Cognitive Services you need to create an instance of it on Azure and add
 ```
 ENDPOINT=[endpoint]cognitiveservices.azure.com